lite-xl/lite-xl-lsp/README.md

 * Exit LSP server if no open document needs it.
 * Fix issues when parsing stdout from some lsp servers (eg: css-languageserver).
 * Detect if lsp server hangs and restart it (eg: clangd)
-* More improvements to autocomplete.lua plugin
+* More improvements to autocomplete.lua plugin (Done?)
 * Add hover support for function arguments (partially)
   * Add custom tooltip that accents active parameter and signature
-* Add hover support for symbols
+* Add hover support for symbols (Done?)
-* Generate list of current document symbols for easy document navigation
+* Generate list of current document symbols for easy document navigation (Done?)
 * Goto definition (Partially)
   * Display select box when more than one result
 * Figure out how to get an autocompletion item full documentation with 'completionItem/resolve' or any other in order to better populate the new autocomplete item description
+* Show diagnostics on active document similar to the linter plugin.

 ## Screenshots